 Nestled in the far north-east of the third largest island in the world, within the Malaysian state of Sabah lies an equatorial haven for tropical biodiversity known as the Danum Valley Conservation Area.
-The 140-million-year-old ecosystem is comprised of pristine primary lowland forest teeming with endemic fauna and flora that will have you awe-inspired upon every sense.
-Danum Valley is the perfect place to explore Borneo’s rainforest discovering the unique wildlife that occurs in the region and trekking through the towering ancient forest which is also home to the tallest trees in the tropics.
+The 130-million-year-old ecosystem is comprised of pristine primary lowland forest teeming with endemic fauna and flora that will have you awe-inspired upon every sense.
+Danum Valley is a perfect place to explore Borneo’s rainforest discovering the unique wildlife that occurs in the region and trekking through the towering ancient forest which is also home to the tallest trees in the tropics.

 The Danum Valley Conservation Area is located about two hours drive from the small town of Lahad Datu, located between the coastal towns of Sandakan and Tawau on Sabah’s East coast.
 Driving from Sandakan to Lahad Datu takes around 3.5 hours whilst the trip from Tawau takes around 2.5 hours however travel times will depend on traffic and road conditions.
 If you are departing from either of these destinations we are able to provide overland transfers to get you to Lahad Datu.

 If you are coming from further afield you will need to take a domestic flight to reach Lahad Datu.
 There are multiple flights daily with MAS Wings departing from Kota Kinabalu.
-In order to maximise your time we suggest taking the first flight from Kota Kinabalu first thing in the morning so that you can reach Danum Valley before lunch time.
+In order to maximise your time we suggest taking the first flight from Kota Kinabalu first thing in the morning so that you can reach the Danum Valley ancient rainforest before lunch time.
 On a clear morning this flight offers incredible panoramic views of Sabah’s jewel Mount Kinabalu as the flight path passes the mountain to its West.

 If you are on a budget and have a little more time to dedicate to travel going overland by bus is certainly a more economical option.
 For the most part roads in Sabah are in good condition and drivers are a lot safer on the roads compared to other parts of Southeast Asia.
 We suggest Tung Ma Express as the most reliable bus company for overland travel in Sabah.
 Buses from Kota Kinabalu depart from the Inanam Bus Station Terminal which is located 25 minutes outside of the city centre.

 Unless you have your own transport the only option to get the the Danum Valley Field Centre is to take a private transfer.
 We provide scheduled departures for all of our guests heading to the Field Centre as a part of our Danum Valley packages for bookings of two people or more.
-For single travellers there will be a single traveller supplement for vehicle transfers in and out of Danum Valley if we cannot link you up with an existing transfer.
+For single travelers there will be a single traveler supplement for vehicle transfers in and out of Danum Valley if we cannot link you up with an existing transfer.

 The drive into the Danum Valley Field Centre will take you through secondary forest, much of which has been replanted and makes up the buffer zone of the conservation area.
 Albeit secondary the forest either side of the road feels like a green impenetrable wall, closing off the world inside with thick undergrowth, creeping vines, and a wreathing collage of green.
 Glimpses of towering emergent trees gives some perspective through the canopy as the road winds through the landscape.
 Before long you will be welcomed by the warm humidity of the primitive jungle.